 Another requirement for issuing a stop notice is that the potential lien claimant must have performed work for which timely payment has not been made.
 The statute says that the notice may be issued "within thirty-five days of the date required for payment by the contract, invoice, employee benefit plan agreement, or purchase order."
-Construction contracts and purchase orders commonly state that payment is due within a certain number of days of the invoice.
+5 Construction contracts and purchase orders commonly state that payment is due within a certain number of days of the invoice.
 If no payment date is specified by agreement, there is authority that the notice deadline should be measured from the date payment was requested and refused.
-If the last day of this period falls on a Saturday, Sunday or legal holiday, the period for sending the notice will be extended to
+6 If the last day of this period falls on a Saturday, Sunday or legal holiday, the period for sending the notice will be extended to the next day that is not one of those days.
+7 There is a potential trap for the unwary here.
+If a project has cash-flow problems, a potential lien claimant may acquiesce in late payments.
+However, if a claimant allows 35 days to pass before issuing a stop notice, she may discover that her notice is late because the deadline is measured from the date payment was "required" under her contract, not the date she had informally acquiesced to.

-Ch.
-7 - Pg.
-2